RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-06-08-Trust-but-Verify.md

 ### What Could Go Wrong With My Code?

 This is a tough one, and highlights the importance of testing your code.
 Here are a few mistakes I've seen.
-All of these boil down to your code not doing what you think it's doing
+All of these boil down to your code not doing what you think it's doing.

 * You're writing a loop in code that will run in PowerShell 2, and you don't test the loop variable first.
 In PowerShell 2 and earlier, a loop will run one time, [even if you feed it $null](http://stackoverflow.com/questions/21755825/why-is-it-possible-to-loop-through-a-null-array).
 * You're working in a PowerShell 2 environment again.
 This time, you're taking action based on the count of items you get back.
 Hopefully you didn't want 'one'; [in PowerShell 2](http://powershell.com/cs/blogs/tips/archive/2008/11/18/converting-results-into-arrays.aspx), if you get data and only a single object comes back, it very likely will not have a count property on it.
 This means if you get one item back, and your logic tests ```$item.count -eq 1```, or something along those lines, you are out of luck.